Team-4D2/Coursework-1/transcripts/interview 2.md

 Q: how quickly do they get back to you about it?

-A: umm, for one of the societies it's quite busy there's quite a lot of members in it so like it will take a couple of days, but fore the other one probably within the same day
+A: umm, for one of the societies it's quite busy there's quite a lot of members in it so like it will take a couple of days, but for the other one probably within the same day

 Q: Do you find you've missed event because you've missed messages?